About renewable natural gas

 - Metropolitan Wastewater Management Commission facility in Lane County; and at Shell New Energies Junction City biomethane facility.
 Collectively, these projects are designed to provide immediate and impactful emissions and air quality benefits.

-- NW Natural and BioCarbN form an innovative renewable natural gas partnership with Tyson Foods.
-RNG supply will be dedicated to NW Natural Oregon customers.
+- NW Natural is also investing in renewable natural gas projects outside of Oregon to acquire RNG for customers.
+In December 2020, NW Natural formed an innovative renewable natural gas partnership with Tyson Foods and BioCarbN to convert waste to renewables at Tyson facilities.
+This RNG supply will be dedicated to NW Natural’s Oregon customers.
 Read more about this groundbreaking project.

 What about renewable hydrogen?